-As the nation prepares for broad implementation of the new health care reform law in 2014, the major advances of the Affordable Care Act must be secured while pursuing further reform to address America's health care crisis.
-Currently, our system simply fails to provide affordable, quality health care for most Americans.
-Premiums continue to rise faster than inflation and wages.
+As the nation prepares for broad implementation of the new health care reform law in 2014, the major ad of the Affordable Care Act must be secured while pursuing further reform to address America's health care crisic Currently, our system simply fails to provide affordable, quality health care for most Americans.
+Premiums comprise faster than inflation and wages.
 The number of uninsured has grown to over 50 million.
-A decade of decline in the share of employers offering health insurance continues - adding thousands to the ranks of the uninsured each year.
-Firms that continue to offer coverage are asking workers to bear a greater share of the cost in the form of higher co-pays and deductibles.
+A decade of declines have of employers offering health insurance continues - adding thousands to the ranks of the uninsured each year Firms that continue to offer coverage are asking workers to bear a greater share of the cost in the form of higher pays and deductibles.
 For retirees, the picture is even bleaker.
-The share of employers offering retiree coverage has dropped substantially.
-Without this coverage, retirees who do not qualify for Medicare have very limited options for obtaining affordable coverage.
+The share of employers offering retiree coverage dropped substantially.
+Without this coverage, retirees who do not qualify for Medicare have very limited option obtaining affordable coverage.
 Unless we address the growing cost burden on employers, U.S. companies will continue to be at a competitive disadvantage in the global market.

-Yet for all we spend on health care, there is growing evidence that compromised quality is costing us too much in lost lives and lost money.
-One hundred thousand Americans die each year due to avoidable medical errors, and patients have a 50-50 chance of getting the right care at the right time.
+Yet for all we spend on health care, there is growing evidence that compromised quality is costing us too in lost lives and lost money.
+One hundred thousand Americans die each year due to avoidable medical errors, a patients have a 50-50 chance of getting the right care at the right time.
 Overall, about one third of all health care spending pays for poor quality care.

 Unions bargain to provide health insurance to more than 40 million Americans.
 For more than a decade, working families have lived through a vicious cycle of reduced health care access and higher costs.
-The AFL-CIO supports measures that provide comprehensive, affordable, quality health care for all Americans and strongly opposes measures that will exacerbate the problem of the uninsured and rising health care costs.
+The AFL-Cl supports measures that provide comprehensive, affordable, quality health care for all Americans and strongly op measures that will exacerbate the problem of the uninsured and rising health care costs.